Leibniz-HBI/spiderexpress/README.md

 ## Project set up

-A `ponyexpress` project will need the following files in place in the project directory (here exemplary named `my_project`):
+A `ponyexpress` project will need the following files in place in the project directory (here exemplary named `my_project`), whereas the SQLITE-database will be created if it not exists.

 ```tree
 my_project/